uc-cdis/cdis-manifest/releases/2025/12/gen3-release-notes.md

 #### Deployment Changes
   - alembic migration must be run to account for amr and acr columns in the `authorization_code` table. ([#1301](https://github.com/uc-cdis/fence/pull/1301))
-    - alembic migration is automatically run if ENABLE_DB_MIGRATION is enabled in the fence configuration.
+    - Refer to [this document](https://github.com/uc-cdis/gen3-helm/blob/master/docs/fence-db-migration.md) for information about DB migration

 ## uc-cdis/guppy